ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/07_compare_models.rst

 .. image:: ../_static/img/07_compare_models_files/07_compare_models_24_0.png

-NN visualization
+NN Visualization
 ================

-When visualizing hyperparameters of ``NN`` models in this case, it is slightly hard to see important trends because there is a large variance in their model performance.
+When visualizing hyperparameters of NN models in this case, it is slightly hard to see important trends because there is a large variance in their model performance.
 To avoid this, we use ``plot_hyper_perf()`` with a subsetted dataframe to look at a single combination of splitter and features.

 .. list-table::
-   :widths: 15 75
    :header-rows: 1
    :class: tight-table

-   * - Plot features
+   * - Plot Features
-     -
+     - Description
-   * - ``avg_dropout``
+   * - `avg_dropout`
-     - The average of drop out proportions across all layers of the model.
-This parameter can affect the generalizability and overfitting of the model and usually drop out of 0.1 or higher is best.
+     - The average of dropout proportions across all layers of the model.
+This parameter can affect the generalizability and overfitting of the model and usually dropout of 0.1 or higher is best.
-   * - ``learning_rate``
+   * - `learning_rate`
      - The learning rate during training.
-Generally, learning rates that are ~10e -3 do best.
+Generally, learning rates that are ~10e-3 do best.
-   * - ``num_weights``
+   * - `num_weights`
-     - The product of layer size s plus number of nodes in first layer, a rough estimate of total model size /complexity.
+     - The product of layer sizes plus number of nodes in first layer, a rough estimate of total model size/complexity.
 This parameter should be minimized by selecting the smallest layer sizes possible that still maximize the preferred metric
-   * - ``num_layers``
+   * - `num_layers`
      - The number of layers in the NN, another marker of complexity.
 This should also be minimized.
-   * - ``best_epoch``
+   * - `best_epoch`
-     - Which epoch had the highest performance metric during training .
-This canindicate problematic training if the best_epochs are very small.
+     - Which epoch had the highest performance metric during training.
+This can indicate problematic training if the best_epochs are very small.
-   * - ``max_epochs``
+   * - `max_epochs`
-     - The max number of epochs the model was allowed to train (although early stopping may have occurred).
+     - The max number of epochs the model was allowed to train (although "early stopping" may have occurred).
 If the max_epochs is too small you may underfit your model.
 This could be shown by all of your best_epochs being at max_epoch.

 .. code:: ipython3